On the exponential stability of Beck's Problem on a star-shaped graph: Introduction

+Here $\bm{w}\left(s,t\right)$ is the deflection of the beam at position $s$ and time $t$.
 In the case where the beam is compressed one has $\gamma<0$, otherwise, when $\gamma>0$, the beam is stretched.
+By supplementing \eqref{eq_01} with the standard boundary conditions of clamped-free ends, one gets the physical problem known as \textit{Beck's Problem}, which is one of the oldest problems in the theory of elastic stability (see \cite{Beck1952,Bolotin1963,Ziegler1977}).
+An analysis of the existence, location, multiplicity and asymptotics of the eigenvalues, i.e., a complete spectral analysis of the boundary-eigenvalue problem associated with \eqref{eq_01}, subject to damped, simply supported (pinned) boundary conditions has been given in \cite{MollerPivovarchik2006} in the spatially variable compression/tension case.

-Our primary interest in this paper lies with the exponential stability property of a planar star-shaped network of stretched homogeneous beams, with elasticity and frictional effects in the connectivity conditions coupling the edges.
-This is an interesting problem which should find a remarkable application in a varied assortment of mechanical problems on networks, also called metric graphs.
-Surprisingly, however, even in the relatively simple case considered in this paper (the star graph is an elementary example of a nontrivial network), we are not aware that the stability problem has been addressed previously.
-From the physical viewpoint the natural question to be answered, but which so far has escaped attention in the mathematical literature, is this: \textit{Do the connectivity conditions cause the energy of the stretched beam network to decay uniformly exponentially as time progresses?}
+Our primary interest in this paper lies with the dynamic behaviour and stability of a star-shaped network of such beams, with a dampening effect at the junction point of the network.
+This is an interesting problem which should find application in a varied assortment of mechanical and control problems on networks.
+Beck's Problem, of course, is nothing new by itself, but the problem we consider is an interpretation as a network setup of Beck's Problem with damped simple-elastic ends.
+Even in this comparatively simple case (the star-shaped network is an elementary example of a nontrivial network) we are not aware that the stability problem, let alone the exponential stability problem has been addressed previously.
+From the physical viewpoint the natural question the engineer will therefore ask (but which so far has escaped attention in the mathematical literature) is this: \textit{Do the connectivity conditions coupling the beams cause all motions of the network to die out, possibly exponentially, as time progresses?}

 To explain our problem in a bit more detail, let us consider first \eqref{eq_01} on each beam or what we call edge $e$: